Mardan Sports Complex Pakistan

-Mardan Sports Complex is located in Mardan in Khyber Pakhtunkhwa province of Pakistan.
+Mardan Sports Complex is a sports complex located in Mardan in Khyber Pakhtunkhwa province of Pakistan.
 The complex has facilities for all major sports such as Cricket, Football, Hockey, Swimming Pool, Basketball, Volleyball, Squash Court, Indoor Female Gymnasium, Climbing Wall and Open Air Gym.

 History and development

 Mardan Sports Complex is a multiple purpose sports complex located in Sheikh Maltoon Town Mardan.
 It was constructed in 2006 by Mardan district government with the help of Government of Pakistan.This sports complex was built on the cost of Rs.
 33.4 Crore.
 Initially, facilities for cricket, football, basketball and volleyball were made available.
 The swimming pool facility was then built in 2011 at the cost of Rs.50 million while in 2016, the PTI led government of Khyber Pakhtunkhwa constructed an international standard hockey turf at the sports complex at the cost Rs.67.69 million.

 Sporting facilities

 Mardan Sports Complex currently hold sporting facilities for the following sports.